danbetea/coupling-from-the-past/README.md

-# Random alternating sign matrices (and other) via coupling from the past
+# Random alternating sign matrices (and other) via monotone coupling from the past

 ## Idea